doanhtu07/kivy-scipy/README.md

 ---

+- My Dockerfile will clone your current directory (in which the Dockerfile locates) content into the docker image

-- My Dockerfile will pull this Github repo by default, so you can then add your own Kivy app code and see how it works
+  - So you can add your own Kivy app code and build the image to see how it works

-  - You can also fork this repo and add your own code too, but you will need to adjust Dockerfile to pull from your fork
+  * You can also fork this repo and add your own code too for more freedom

-- You will also need to setup your enough dependencies like I did with pipenv if you use something else
+- If you don't use pipenv, you will also need to setup your own dependencies like I did with pipenv

 ---

-- I've only looked at targeting for Android.
-So for iOS, that might need some extra work
+- I've only looked at targeting for Android

+  - So for iOS, that might need some extra work

-- If I'm free, I'll look into it.
-But for now, if you have any questions, feel free to open an issue
+- If I'm free, I'll look into it

+  - But for now, if you have any questions, feel free to open an issue

 # Use Dockerfile